unowhat/api-takehome/README.md

 # Welcome!
 Please complete Part 1 and Part 2 of the MarketDial take home challenge.
 ## Part 1
 The purpose of part 1 is to create a small Python server that can interact with a PostgreSQL database.
 This server is built in a docker container and can be run using the command `docker compose up`.
-Once the server has started you should be able to run `curl localhost:8000` which should return
+Once the server has started you should be able to run `curl localhost:8000` ('Invoke-WebRequest -Uri "http://localhost:8000"' in PowerShell)which should return
 ```json
 {"message":"Hello World"}
 ```